ulyssesapp/x-callback-documentation/README.md

 **Notes:**

-You can get a URL for opening sheets and groups directly within Ulysses.
-On iOS, just swipe on any sheet or group and select the action "More".
-Then tap the "Share…" action and choose the "Copy URL" activity.
-A URL for opening your sheet or group has been now placed on your pasteboard.
-On the Mac, hold ⌥ while right-clicking an item in the Library, or a sheet in the sheets column.
-Select „Copy Callback URL” from the menu.
+You can get a URL for opening sheets and groups directly within Ulysses. **On iOS**, touch and hold on any sheet, tap “Share” action, choose the “Copy Callback URL”.
+A URL for opening your sheet  has been now placed on your pasteboard.
+To get the callback URL for a group, open the group in the sheet list, tap the `…` button in the top right, select “Share” and “Copy Callback URL”. **On Mac**, select the sheet and press ⌘C (command-C).
+Alternatively, hold ⌥ (alt/option) while right-clicking a group in the Library, or a sheet in the sheet list.
+Select “Copy Callback URL” from the context menu.

 **Example:**